stansmida/swift-conformable-existentials/Sources/SwiftConformableExistential/SwiftConformableExistential.docc/DetailedDesign.md

 when instantiating the collection from decoded elements.
 All the other wrappers utilize the most abstract `Sequence` protocol.

-To clearly communicate the "collection variant" wrappers, and to respect the distinction between `Sequence` and `RangeReplaceableCollection` generic constraints, I opted for this precise and formal notation.

-Once clients become familiar with the nature of the collection wrappers, they can simplify the verbose spelling with typealias sugars as described in <doc:Essentials#Mitigating-cumbersomeness-and-verbosity-of-synthesized-wrappers>.

 #### Alternatives considered

-- Express it by postfixig the protocol name with "s", e.g. `HashableDrinkables` instead of `HashableSequenceOfDrinkable`.
+- Express it by postfixig the protocol name with "s", e.g. `HashableDrinkables` instead of `HashableCollectionOfDrinkable`.
 This would break the macro's `names: prefixed` declaration.